brittneypostma/devDocs/src/posts/graphql.md

 ## When Not to GraphQL

 Okay, so why use REST at all if GraphQL is so much better?
 Well, there are still cases where it is not as efficient to use GraphQL.
-One main issue, is that queries always return a status code of **`200`**, meaning OK all good, even if the query was unsuccessful.
+The main problem with GraphQL is the a lack of built-in cache support.
+You can setup your own middleware to deal with this, but it adds complexity and size to your API.
+Another problem, is that queries always return a status code of **`200`**, meaning OK all good, even if the query was unsuccessful.
 The error may be difficult to find and leads to additional complexity and monitoring.
-There is also a lack of built-in cache support.
-You can setup your own middleware to deal with this, but again adds complexity and size to your API.
-REST APIs tend to be relatively
+In the end, GraphQL adds a layer of complexity that may not be needed.
+If your API is simple and relatively consistent over time, REST is probably a better option.
+But, if your data is rapidly-changing, GraphQL may just be your solution.

 </div>